stacksgov/sips/sips/sip-028/sip-028-sbtc_peg.md

 The criteria described above will be used to identify sBTC Signers that are able to meet some or all of the responsibilities described in the previous section.

 ### Selection Process
 The sBTC Signer Set will be finalized from the list of eligible Signers, based on the above criteria.
 The [sBTC Working Group](https://github.com/orgs/stacks-network/discussions/508) will conduct the vetting process and the results will be published as a discussion in the [sBTC Github repository](https://github.com/stacks-network/sbtc/discussions/624).
-The signer set the community votes on will be the signer set for sBTC.
-No further additions or removals will be done once the SIP vote begins.
-If a signer withdraws, then the vote should be restarted.

 The selection process is as follows:
 1. **Nomination Phase**: Open a call for nominations within the community.
 2. **Evaluation & Community Feedback**: The proposed signer set will be published to provide transparency.
 3. **SIP Vote**: The community will vote on the sBTC signer criteria.
-4. **Final Selection**: The final list of signers will be selected based on community feedback and successful completion of SIP-028.
+4. **Final Selection**:  If SIP-028 is ratified, then the proposed signer set voted upon in step 3 shall be the initial signing set for sBTC.
+If the signer set changes during the vote, such as by the withdrawal of one or more candidates, then the vote will be restarted in a subsequent reward cycle (to be determined if this comes to pass).

 ### Updating The sBTC Signer Set
 In the event that the sBTC Signer Set needs to be updated (for example, if a signer is no longer available to complete their responsibilities) sBTC Signers can perform a threshold vote to agree on the updated set.
 This process will also be performed if a signer needs to rotate their cryptographic keys.